keygen-sh/keygen-portal/SPEC.md

 ### Licensing

 Pages for managing API licensing resources.
-Each resource will include an event logs pane showing historical events for the resource.
+For enterprise customers, each resource will include an event logs pane showing historical events for the resource.

 - **Products**: CRUD operations for product offerings.
   - [Docs](https://keygen.sh/docs/api/products/)